Bloc/base-frontend-project/README.md

 ### Difference between Pages and Templates

 The `pages` directory is where you should keep application layouts.
-That is, these are full pages where you'll put a base HTML structure that might hold a `ui-view` or another dynamic set of HTML based on differing routes, app states, etc.
+That is, these are full pages where you'll put a base HTML structure that might hold a `ui-view` or another dynamic block of HTML based on differing routes, app states, etc.

 Templates are partials, or smaller sets of HTML that will be populated into the pages.
 The distinction is similar to the differene between `index.html` and the HTML files in the `templates` directory in Bloc Jams.